amandadomingos/amandadomingos.github.io/_pages/publications.md

 {% include base_path %}

 ### Distributive politics
- * Mapping the bacon: on the spatial allocation of pork barrel politics in Brazilian municipalities.
-Forthcoming.
-Book chapter.
+ * "Mapping the bacon: on the spatial allocation of pork barrel politics in Brazilian municipalities" in *Instituições, Políticas e Governo*, orgs.: Mariana Batista,Bhreno Vieira and Pedro Nascimento.
+Forthcoming, 2024.
  * Beyond borders: how spatial spillover effects shape the role of pork barrel politics on subnational public policy provision?
 (Working paper)
  * On the particularistic behaviour of Brazilian legislators in the production of Bills.
 (Under review).